Alice (American TV series): Production information

-The show's theme was called "There's a New Girl in Town", with music by David Shire, lyrics by Alan and Marilyn Bergman; performed by Linda Lavin.
-Several arrangements of this tune were used throughout the series' run; the lyrics were altered after the second season.
+The show's theme was called "There's a New Girl in Town", performed by Linda Lavin with music by David Shire and lyrics by Alan and Marilyn Bergman.
+Several arrangements of this tune were used throughout the series' run, including ones that were used only for a few episodes.
+The lyrics were altered after the second season.

 In the opening credits Alice and Tommy pass under overhead road signs that say "Phoenix" and "El Paso".
 The only location this occurs in this configuration is at the northern end of Interstate 19 in Tucson.

 The Mel's Diner set made changes over the years; in the pilot the diner contained a blue refrigerator, but in the series the refrigerator was a dirty stainless steel, then later was changed to clean and shiny stainless steel in 1979–81 and much later the set featured an even shinier stainless steel refrigerator and better appliances.
 The rest of the set, however, remained the same.

 The men's and ladies' restrooms were confined to one room in the pilot and during the first season.
 From 1977 to 1985, there were separate restrooms with "Ladies" and "Men" written on them.

 The storeroom was inside the diner where the men's restroom would later be and said "Private" on it during the 1976–77 season.
 The storeroom from 1977 to 1985 was confined to the back of the diner.
 Here, the waitresses took their breaks, had their lockers, and stored their uniforms.
 Mel also conducted his business from this space.